Lübbecke: Parks

-As a small town situated between moorland and forest, Lübbecke has no need for expansive parks in the classic sense.
-Just 10 to 15 minutes walk away from Lübbecke are the Wiehen Hills and TERRA.vita Nature Park.
+Being a small town situated between moorland and forest, Lübbecke has no need for expansive parks in the traditional sense.
+Just a short walk away from Lübbecke are the Wiehen Hills and TERRA.vita Nature Park.
 Lübbecke's townsfolk have the Gallenkamp, a park-like, elevated open space in the immediate vicinity of the town centre.
 From here there is a splendid view over the Lübbecker Land.
 In winter the Gallenkamp is used by Lübbecke's youth for tobogganing.

 There is also a long strip of parkland in the area of Schützenstraße.

-Another large, local area of grassland with walks is located between the cemetery and the Wittekind Grammar School (Wittekind-Gymnasium).
+Another large, local area of grassland with paths is located between the cemetery and the Wittekind Grammar School (Wittekind-Gymnasium).

-Significantly, all the aforementioned parks and open spaces are within range of the more select residential areas, which are anyway in the immediate vicinity of the Wiehen Hills.
+Significantly, all the aforementioned parks and open spaces are within range of the more select residential areas, which are in the immediate vicinity of the Wiehen Hills.

 Outside the town itself the majority of parks are in the grounds of manor houses and castles.
 These include the following parks none of which are open to the public: